awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-component-lifecycle.md

 ## Authorization<a name="ipc-component-lifecycle-authorization"></a>

-To pause or resume other components from a custom component, you must define authorization policies that allows your component to manage other components\.
+To pause or resume other components from a custom component, you must define authorization policies that allow your component to manage other components\.
 For information about defining authorization policies, see [Authorize components to perform IPC operations](interprocess-communication.md#ipc-authorization-policies)\.

 Authorization policies for component lifecycle management have the following properties\.